tamir-nakar/Ato/system.md

      ```json
      { "category": ["<tab ids>", ...] }
      ```
-   - **Logic**: Identify the essence of each tab primarily through its domain.
-If the domain is ambiguous, use the tab title for further classification.
+   - **Logic**: Identify the essence of each tab primarily through its domain and title.
+Try to group tabs based on their classification e.g amazon and ebay for e-commerce, fox-news and cnn for news etc.

 2. **By Last Accessed**:
    - **Input**: An array of tabs, where each tab is represented by an object that includes its ID and last accessed date-time.